Vaginal Bleeding or Spotting during Pregnancy

 Causes of Vaginal Bleeding

 Heavy bleeding during pregnancy is not a benign sign because it can be accompanied by some other complications.
-Here are few reasons for bleeding during pregnancy
+Here are a few reasons for bleeding during pregnancy: (1) (3) (4) (6)

 1. In the 1st Trimester

 Ectopic pregnancy is where the fertilized egg implants outside the uterus.
 This requires immediate medical attention.
-Ectopic pregnancy may cause heavier bleeding with severe abdominal pain sometimes with rectal pressure, light-headedness, fainting.
+Ectopic pregnancy may cause heavier bleeding with severe abdominal pain, sometimes with rectal pressure, light-headedness, and fainting.
+(5)

 Molar pregnancy is a rare condition.
-In this, the placenta becomes a mass of cysts accompanied with a deformed embryo.
-This will cause bleeding (bright red to dark brown) and you will experience severe nausea, vomiting, and cramps.
+In this, the placenta becomes a mass of cysts accompanied by a deformed embryo.
+This will cause bleeding (bright red to dark brown), and you will experience severe nausea, vomiting, and cramps.

 - Your cervix may be irritated.